We are here to help you!

 - Library - research assistance for students, college term papers, online resources: books, magazines, videos

 Below is a list of common questions about student services provided at NPC.
 Expand the toggle for each item to find the answer.
 If you still have questions, email or call the NPC office related to your issue.

 How do I enroll in NPC's Spring 2022 classes?

 - If you are a new student to NPC, the first step to enrolling is to fill out an application form.

 - If you are a continuing student, you may register through MyNPC (just follow these step-by-step directions).

-> - Please note that the fall 2021 class schedule is subject to change as the college works to best serve its students and keep them safe during the COVID-19 Pandemic.
+- Please note that the spring '22 class schedule is subject to change as the college works to best serve its students and keep them safe during the COVID-19 Pandemic.

-> Can I get on a waiting list if a class is full?
+Can I get on a waiting list if a class is full?